podlomar/monadix/README.md

 # Monadix

 Functional TypeScript utility types such as Option, Result and others.
-Focusing of the most practical usage.
+Focusing on the most practical usage.

 ## Table of Contents